 The same note sounds in 2 Timothy.
-In chapter 1, Paul calls himself "a herald and an apostle and a teacher" of the gospel.
-It is this gospel that he charges Timothy to "keep as the pattern of sound teaching," to guard as "the good deposit that was entrusted to you" (vv.
+In chapter 1, Paul calls himself "a preacher and apostle and teacher" of the gospel (1:11).
+It is this gospel that he charges Timothy to "[f]ollow the pattern of sound words," to guard as "the good deposit entrusted to you" (vv.
 13-14).
 Here the apostle uses a pair of metaphors.
 On the one hand, Timothy is to keep and preserve the biblical doctrines because they provide the model, the example, the standard by which all truth and life are to be tested.
 If you construct a building, you use a blueprint.
 If it's not reliable, your building will be malformed.
 If it is an accurate standard, and if it's followed properly, construction will succeed.

-On the other hand, Timothy is to "guard the deposit entrusted to him."
-This metaphor suggests that the biblical story (the metanarrative that serves as the base component of a worldview) and biblical faith and doctrine are together the inheritance entrusted to the faithful.
+On the other hand, Timothy is to "guard the good deposit entrusted to" him.
+This metaphor suggests that the biblical story (the meta-narrative that serves as the base component of a world view) and biblical faith and doctrine are together the inheritance entrusted to the faithful.
 Timothy then, and churches and seminaries now, are accountable for the safekeeping of the sacred trust.